javiercanadillas/cloudrun-direct-vpc-egress/README.md

 Let's start by deploying the Direct VPC Egress service first.

 As mentioned, this feature allows the Cloud Run service to get an IP directly on the subnet without the need of having underlying VMs acting as connectors.
-Since the connectivity to the VPC is direct we have the folllowing benefits:
+Since the connectivity to the VPC is direct, we have the folllowing benefits:

 - **Lower latency and  higher throughput:**  By eliminating the need for connectors, which add extra hops in the network path.